Reporting Sexual Misconduct, Discrimination, Harassment, or Bias

 Anyone can use these links to report an incident of sexual misconduct, bias, discrimination, or harassment.
 The form alone does not begin an investigation.
 This form is a way for you to tell us about what you experienced or witnessed and for you to learn about supportive measures and resolution options.

 Complete the form to report sexual misconduct, including sexual violence, relationship violence, stalking, and discrimination, harassment, or bias based on sex, sexual orientation, or gender identity.

 Make a Report of Bias, Discrimination, or Harassment Based on Another Protected Characteristic or of Retaliation

 Complete the form to report discrimination, harassment, or bias based on race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, genetic information, marital status, pregnancy status, veteran's status, political belief or affiliation, or any other status protected by law or UND/North Dakota University System/State Board of Higher Education policy.
 You can also use this form to report retaliation for contacting the Equal Opportunity & Title IX Office, filing a complaint of discrimination, harassment, or sexual misconduct, and/or participating in a hearing or investigation.

-You may submit this form anonymously by leaving the name and contact information fields blank.
+You may submit the above reports anonymously by leaving the name and contact information fields blank.
 Anonymous reports, however, may limit the University’s ability to respond effectively to the submitted information.
-Further, while the University will not attempt to trace anonymous reports to an individual user, a court may compel the production of log-in and user data from which certain identifying information later could be obtained.
+Furthermore, while the University will not attempt to trace anonymous reports to an individual user, a court may compel the production of log-in and user data from which certain identifying information later could be obtained.

-Students and employees are entitled to receive information, assistance and a broad range of support and remedial measures regardless of whether they choose to pursue criminal and/or University disciplinary resolution.
-The Title IX website and resource guides outline these resources and remedial measures and describes how to request them.
+Students and employees are entitled to receive information, assistance, and a broad range of supportive measures regardless of whether they choose to file a formal complaint or pursue criminal resolution.